I'm A Naturopath: Here's Why I Wet My Socks When I Feel A Cold Coming On

-When I first feel a cold coming on, I immediately start my vitamin regimen, stick to broth soup, plenty of water, and before climbing into bed I make sure to do the wet sock treatment.
-I swear by this and know many others who do as well.
+When I first feel a cold coming on, I immediately start my vitamin regimen, whip up some broth soup, drink plenty of water, and...wet my socks before bed.

 You might be thinking, "Wet socks?!
 That doesn't sound comfortable at all!"
-But wait — it's not as bad as you think, and it's effective.
-Trust me.
-All you need are a pair of wool and cotton socks, and water.
-Then, let your body do the work.
+But it's not as bad as you think and though there's no clinical research to support that this approach works, it's been effective for me over the years.

-1. Just before bed, put your feet in hot water for 3 minutes.
-You can place them in the bath tub under running water.
+- Just before bed, put your feet in hot water for 3 minutes.
+You can place them in the bathtub under running water.
 The water should be as hot as you can handle it without burning your skin.

-2. Wet 1 pair of thin, cotton anklets in cold water.
-Wring out well and put on immediately after hot foot bath.
+- Wet 1 pair of thin, cotton anklets in cold water.
+Wring out well and put on immediately after the hot foot bath.
 The water should be as cold as you can handle it.
 (Remember, your feet are very warm so the cold will feel OK)

 - Put on 1 pair of heavy wool socks over the ankles and climb into bed.

 - Cover well and sleep all night with socks on.
 By the morning, your socks will be completely dry and ready to remove.